evdkv/lab-calendar-next/README.md

 # Lab Calendar

 Lab Scheduling Manager app rewritten in Next.js.
-Can authemticate and manage users using Google OAuth as well as manage and display the lab calendar.
+Can authenticate and manage users using Google OAuth as well as manage and display the lab calendar.

 ## Technologies